 Serving the entire island of Trinidad, the (POS) is a major gateway for travel to the island, especially since it is located at the end of the trail of Caribbean islands which makes it a less popular destination for yachters from the United States.

 The airport is named for the town in which it is located, Piarco, which is about 16 miles east of Port of Spain.
 It features one runway which measures 10,500 feet long and is made of asphalt as well as one helipad.
 The terminal is a smoke-free building which I fully air-conditioned and equipped with numerous high-tech facilities to help speep up the process of getting through the airport for tourists including 82 ticket counter windows, a fully computerized immigration system, and four baggage carousels in the Customs Hall.
 Bonus features of the airport include a duty free shopping mall, a public atrium with the largest glass dome in the Caribbean, and a VIP terminal for the Summit of the Americas.

 As one of the busiest airports in the region, Piarco has direct service from numerous destinations within the United States via some of the best known airlines from the country.
 You can generally get a flight from New York, Houston, Newark, and several airports in the state of Florida without a hassle, but those who live too far from these cities will have to plan for a connection.

-If you're traveling from the U.S. the following chart can aid the planning process.
-Not all of the flight combinations you will see on line make a lot of sense so it can be handy to see at a glance which airlines actually offer direct service to this airport.
+If you're traveling from the U.S. this information may be of help.
+Not all of the flights you will see on the internet make sense so it helps to see a summary of which airlines actually provide direct service to this airport.